pushmix/laravel-web-notification/README.md

 php artisan vendor:publish --provider="Pushmix\WebNotification\PushmixServiceProvider"
 ```

-## Displaying Opt In Prompt
+## Displaying Opt-In Prompt

-To display opt in prompt you will need to include block of javascrip into your template using Blade `@include` derictive.
+To display opt-in prompt you will need to include block of JavaScrip into your template using Blade `@include` directive.

 Alternatively you can copy and paste content of `vendor.pushmix.optin` into template.

-Preview in the web browser to ensure that opt in prompt is trigegred.
-Please note that web browser must be compatible with Push API, otherwise opt in prompt will not be displayed.
+Preview in the web browser to ensure that opt-in prompt is triggered.
+Please note that web browser must be compatible with Push API, otherwise opt-in prompt will not be displayed.

 ```bash
     <body>